Mathieu-Desrochers/Javascript-Experimentations/documentation/infrastructure/js/test.md

     }

 __onSuccess__
-A function that is invoked if the view model matches the extected state.
+A function that is invoked once the view model matches the extected state.
 It should either continue the test or invoke testPass.

     function () { testPass("SelectCustomer"); }